 My name is pronounced “ig-NAH-tsih KAI-dahn” (IPA: [iɡˈnat͡sɨ] [ˈkai̯dan]).
 Ignacy is a male name with uncertain etymology.
-According to the most widespread theory, it originates from the Latin word ignis, meaning “fire”.
+According to the most widely accepted theory, it originates from the Latin word ignis, meaning “fire”.
 In Spanish, Ignacy translates to Nacho.
 Additionally, the Polish word kajdan (plural: kajdany) refers to shackles, chains, or fetters used to restrain a person, typically on the wrists or ankles.

-I enjoy computer programming, lately focusing on Python, C/C++, and Kotlin.
-Besides that, I have a strong interest in embedded systems and IoT, working with microcontrollers, especially STM32 and ESP32.
-I’m equally fascinated by machine learning, particularly deep learning and natural language processing.
+My interests also include computer programming, lately focusing on Python and Rust.
+I also have a strong interest in embedded systems and IoT, working with microcontrollers, especially STM32 and ESP32, and SoM devices.

 I have a great appreciation for free and open-source projects, as well as the decentralized “Bazaar” development model2.